primer/react/.changeset/fast-shoes-enjoy.md

 '@primer/react': patch
 ---

-Add support for Backspace to collapse group in TreeView
+TreeView: Add support for Backspace to move focus to parent item